-McMaster University is founded in Toronto from a bequest of $900,000 from the estate of Senator William McMaster.
-The first three Faculties were Arts, Science and Divinity, as engraved in the stones of the Class of 1954 Oasis Garden on campus.
+McMaster University is founded in Toronto with a bequest of $900,000 from the estate of Senator William McMaster.
+The first three Faculties were -Arts, Science and Divinity – are engraved in the stones of the Class of 1954 Oasis Garden on campus.

 Originally founded as a Baptist university, McMaster becomes a publicly funded, non-denominational institution.

 The McMaster Nuclear Reactor, the first university-based research reactor in the British Commonwealth, begins operations.
-Today, it is one of the world’s largest suppliers of the medical radioisotope iodine-125, used in the treatment of prostate cancer.
+It was the first university-based research reactor in the British Commonwealth, and Today, is one of the world’s largest suppliers of the medical radioisotope iodine-125, used in the treatment of prostate cancer.

 McMaster establishes a medical school and teaching hospital.
 The medical school goes on to pioneer “problem-based learning,” known around the world as the McMaster Model.